 “The College of Agriculture and Life Sciences and Cornell University reserve the right to determine, in their sole discretion, whether course credit earned at other schools, either secondary or post-secondary, meet the College’s and the University’s academic standards and will, therefore, be eligible to be applied toward Cornell degree requirements.”
 Continue reading on the Cornell website

 Due to the nature of uncertainty that comes with taking a dual enrollment course, most college-bound high schoolers choose AP courses over dual enrollment.
 Wisconsin students may not receive college credit or college GPA when taking dual enrollment classes due to non-standardization of these kinds of programs across colleges.
-High school students will have a higher chance of receiving college credit from their hard work when taking AP classes.
+High school students wondering: “is dual enrollment better than AP courses?” should understand that they will have a higher chance of receiving college credit for their hard work when taking AP classes.